openminted/install-tutorial/README.md

 * Application containers (docker, docker swarm and apache mesos/chronos)
 * Python

-### Hardware
+### Hardware requirements

 OpenMinTeD services requires a heavy hardware configuration.
 Please ensure you have a proper [set of servers](https://github.com/openminted/install-tutorial/blob/master/hardware-requirements.md) before attending.

-### Software
+### Software requirements

-All services are install in Ubuntu 16.04 LTS, using docker 17.03.
-For installation we are using ansible and python.
-You can find more details in the instructions about the Registry or the Workflow service.
+OpenMinTeD platform installation has been automated using ansible and python.
+You can find more details about the software requirements (e.g. OS) for the two OpenMinTeD parts; Registry and the Workflow execution in the respective instructions (see below).

 ### Registry
 You can find instructions on how to install the Registry [here](https://github.com/openminted/install-tutorial/blob/master/registry/README.md)

 ### Workflow execution
-The workflow execution service can be installed in 2 ways: in a standalone server, without support for docker cluster and mesos, and the full blown installation with support for a cluster.
+The workflow execution service can be installed in 2 ways: in a standalone server, without support for docker cluster and Chronos/Mesos, and the full blown installation with support for a Chronos/Mesos cluster.
 You can find instructions for the standalone installation [here](https://github.com/openminted/omtd-standalone-setup) and for the full blown installation [here](https://github.com/openminted/omtd-stack-setup/blob/master/docs/deployment_guide.md)